File type identification using libmagic

 Running the tests

-To run the tests across 3 recent Ubuntu LTS releases (depends on Docker):
+To run the tests across a variety of linux distributions (depends on Docker):

 To run tests locally across all available python versions: